royanonuevo/notes/scripts/README.md

-# How to Deploy and setup CI/CD
+# How to Deploy and Setup CI/CD

 1. Setup VPS server or launch new ec2 instance (ubuntu)
     - Generate and Add SSH